okyeron/fates/install/norns/Norns_install_instructions_1.8.md

     }

 Then copy the **wpa-supplicant.conf** and **ssh** files you've created to the root of the ***boot*** volume on the SD card and then unmount the card.

-Alternately you can connect to the pi over ethernet and then setup wifi with `raspi-config`.
-NOTE that you still need the `ssh` file to do this.

 ### Put the SD card in the Raspberry Pi and boot